LouisLP/BasedRecords/README.md

 ## Running the Site Locally

-To run the site locally, run `docker-compose up` in your Terminal in the root directory with Docker Desktop open.
+To run the site **locally**:

+- Open Docker Desktop
+- Navigate to the root directory of the project on your Terminal
+- Run `docker-compose up`

 After the containers have finished building, go to [http://localhost/shop/loaddata.jsp](http://localhost/shop/loaddata.jsp).
 Once the data is loaded, the homepage is accessible via [http://localhost/shop](http://localhost/shop).

 ## Screenshots